MaxiLMV/rag_task/README.md

 Install Ollama [here](https://ollama.com/download).

-After you make sure it is running, open a terminal and enter this command:
+After you make sure the executable is running, open a terminal and enter this command:
 ```bash
 ollama run deepseek-r1:8b
 ```
 This command will install the model and also run it for the first time.
-You can stop it with CTRL + D or by typing /bye in the terminal.
+You can stop it with `CTRL + D` or by typing `/bye` in the terminal.

-The deepseek-r1:8b model is used in this configuration, but most local LLMs can be used.
+The `deepseek-r1:8b` model is used in this configuration, but most local LLMs can be used.

 You can find a list of models [here](https://ollama.com/search).
+Note that the larger the model, the slower it will run on a regular PC.

 ### 4. Generate Embeddings
 ```bash